diego-aquino/vitest-jsdom-request-headers/README.md

-# Vitest `error.stack` in browser mode
+# Vitest reproduction: `request.headers` is not an instance of `Headers` when using JSDOM

-This is a reproduction for ...
+This is a reproduction for https://github.com/vitest-dev/vitest/issues/7389.

 ## Getting started